wabzqem/portfolio-tracker-releases/README.md

 1. Download the appropriate version for your platform
 2. Install following the platform-specific instructions above
 3. Open Portfolio Tracker
-4. Import your trading data (CSV format)
+4. Import your trading data (CSV format, exported from the moomoo desktop app under Accounts -> Securities -> History)
 5. View your portfolio, capital gains, and performance

 ## 📖 Documentation